Can I Eat Expired Homemade Eggnog?

 Expert Source

-"According to WHO guidelines, homemade eggnog should be stored in the refrigerator at 40°F or below and consumed within 2 days to ensure food safety."
+"According to USDA guidelines, homemade eggnog should be stored in the refrigerator at 40°F or below and consumed within 2 hours if left at room temperature, or within 2 days if stored in the refrigerator."

 ⚠️Spoiled Homemade Eggnog